 Non-rural eligible Health Care Providers (HCPs) may receive support as part of a consortium consisting of a majority rural HCP sites.
 In addition, ineligible HCP sites also may participate in a consortium and take advantage of lower contract prices often associated with consortia bulk-buying.
 The two major goals of the HCF are to increase access to broadband for eligible HCPs, especially those serving rural areas and to foster development and deployment of broadband health care networks.

-Arkansas e-Link Consortium
+UAMS e-Link Consortium

-In 2014, Arkansas e-Link initiated a consortium application to the Healthcare Connect Fund (HCF) Program in an effort to reduce broadband costs to Arkansas e-Link members when BTOP (Broadband Technologies Opportunities Program) funding expires June 30, 2016.
+In 2014, Arkansas e-Link initiated a consortium application to the Healthcare Connect Fund (HCF) Program in an effort to reduce broadband costs to UAMS e-Link members when BTOP (Broadband Technologies Opportunities Program) funding expires June 30, 2016.
 The HCF Program provides a 65 percent discount on eligible expenses related to broadband connectivity.

-UAMS Arkansas e-Link serves as the lead entity for the consortium and is legally and financially responsible for activities supported by the HCF Program.
-As consortium leader, UAMS Arkansas e-Link completes all the necessary paperwork and files all applications on behalf of Arkansas e-Link members.
+UAMS e-Link serves as the lead entity for the consortium and is legally and financially responsible for activities supported by the HCF Program.
+As consortium leader, UAMS e-Link completes all the necessary paperwork and files all applications on behalf of Arkansas e-Link members.

 What are benefits of being a member of the “Arkansas e-Link Consortium?”